johnathon101/project-workhang/Readme.md

 - Gravatar Support for Profiles
 - Created User Authentication

 This is the first group project for the inaugural class at [Omaha Code School](http://omahacodeschool.com).
-It was created in a the fourth week of class and our first deployed project.
+It was created in the fifth week of class and our first deployed project.
 [Michael Todd](https://github.com/michaelsedits), [Yofred Moik](https://github.com/yofred) and I wanted to create a system for students, mentors and anyone who works remotely to be able to connect with others who are in a similar situation.